Derwent Valley Mills: Legacy

 In 1774, the British government passed an act outlawing the export of "tools or utensils" used in the cotton and linen industries.
 As a result, the only way for the new technologies being developed in Britain to spread to other countries was through industrial espionage.
 Carl Delius worked in England and gave plans for many of Arkwright's inventions to Johann Gottfried Brugelmann; Brugelmann used the information to establish a mill in Ratingen, near Düsseldorf, which began production in 1784.
 He named the settlement associated with the mill Cromford.
 The mill was the first Arkwright mill in mainland Europe.
 The techniques for spinning cotton developed in the Derwent Valley were also spread to America.
-In 1790, the United States had fewer than 2,000 spindles which were powered by spinning jennys, compared to 2.4 million machine driven spindles in Britain at the same time.
+In 1790, the United States had fewer than 2,000 spindles which were powered by spinning jennies, compared to 2.4 million machine driven spindles in Britain at the same time.
 The Arkwright mill was introduced to America by migrants from England, many of whom were unskilled.
 Among them was Samuel Slater who was from the Derwent Valley and an apprentice of Jedediah Strutt.
 He founded Slater Mill at Pawtucket, Rhode Island.
 Many of the technologies developed in the Derwent Valley Mills endured and were adopted for other textile industries; until the mid-20th century, carding was still performed with machinery invented by Richard Arkwright.
 The factory system made it possible to produce cheap textiles and clothing.